chrisjamesjackmccray/25-data-modeling/explorer.md

 1. item - string - the actual description of what they want to do
 2. completed - boolean - the status of whether it's completed or not
 3. user_id - integer - the id for the user who owns this todo
-4. created_at - datetime - when the todo was created
+4. created_at - date time - when the todo was created

 NOTE!
 For all of these, assume you have a User model that represents the person logged into the website.